-The Consolidated Entity has entered into a number of contracts relating to the Process Plant components and structures for its Rocklands Project.
-As at 30 June 2015 there was a remaining contractual commitment related to the electrical installation contract which was estimated to be 38% complete.
+The Parent Entity has entered into a number of contracts relating to the Process Plant components and structures for its Rocklands Project.
+As at 30 June 2015 the only remaining contractual commitment related to the electrical installation contract which was estimated to be 38% complete.
 The total contract sum was \$30 million and a progress payment of \$5 million was paid before the end of the year.
-The Consolidated Entity has a commitment not included in trade and other payables of \$18.6 million which falls due within 12 months of balance date in relation to construction contracts.
+The Parent Entity has a commitment not included in trade and other payables of \$18.6 million that will fall due within 12 months of balance date in relation to construction contracts.

-The Consolidated Entity also had an amount of \$4.3 million required to be provided as financial assurance in relation to environmental bonding.
+The Parent Entity also had an amount of \$4.3 million required to be provided as financial assurance in relation to environmental bonds.